ljr1981/simple_json/docs/Claude_AI_docs/SIMPLE_JSON_REFERENCE.md

     -- handle other types
 end

--- âœ— WRONG - precondition violation if not object obj := value.as_object
+-- Ã¢Å“â€” WRONG - precondition violation if not object
+obj := value.as_object
 ```